N4GR/Fortnite-Festival-AFK-XP/README.md

+> [!CAUTION]
+> Third party software is against Fortnite TOS.

-# Fortnite Festival Stage AFK XP Macro
+# Fortnite Festival Stage AFK XP

 Earning BP XP in Fortnite is a pain, this is a script that assists in making it easier for people - for those that don't have time to grind.
 This automates the process of Jam stage by randomly changing songs and instruments at a 60 second interval.
 This also allows you to complete the daily "Play x instrument for 5 minutes" festival quest.